Skip to content

 Punctuality

+Being late for school reduces learning time and can be highly disruptive and harmful to a child’s self-esteem.
 Children are often embarrassed and/or upset at entering a busy classroom after everyone else.
 Through missing the initial morning instructions it means that the child is playing ‘catch-up’ for the rest of the morning.

 If your child is 5 minutes late every day, they will miss 3 days of learning a year.